NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 yourself but also any helpers) involved in the meeting.
 This will allow the attendees to recognize contact persons for questions that might arise.
-You could also start with a short introduction round where every participant and teacher explains his background and previous knowledge on the course topic.
+You could also start with a short introduction round where every participant and teacher explains their background and previous knowledge on the course topic.
 This might also give you an idea on what points of the program you should focus on and who might need more assistance.

-Along with any other information that you deem useful, **introduce the planned program** to the attendees and on when the next break is scheduled.
-You should also already **give an overview of the learning goals**, such that participants know what to expect.
+Along with any other information that you deem useful, **introduce the planned program** to the attendees and say when the next break is scheduled.
+You should also already **give an overview of the intended learning outcomes**, such that participants know what to expect.

 In general, be mindful of your language.
 E.g. **be respectful and inclusive** when addressing the participants, helpers, and other